Search

 Computer vision algorithms are trained with the captured footage to assist in crop mapping and planning and environmental monitoring based on geo-sensing information.
 Therefore, the images are labeled with image annotation to create training data for algorithm training.
 The computer vision models perform object detection and semantic segmentation to recognize objects and conditions in drone footage.

-Drone technology for crop monitoring and optimization
+Drone technology for crop monitoring and optimization for computer vision agriculture

 Various types of drone technology for crop monitoring and optimization. – Source